AFellowSpeedrunner/Black-Mesa-Operating-System/README.md

 # BMOS (Black Mesa Operating System)
+## Older code has been removed for complete rewrite.

+Due to completely broken code and others things just not working, the project is being currently rewritten.
+This should be compilable on Linux with some packages currently but I'm not ready to write compile instructions or upload the current code until I can get somewhere usable like a shell or something.

+## Main content

 It used to compile... until docker decided no. Any help on this would be VERY appreciated.

 So this is supposed to be a project attempting to see what an Operating System that the fictional company, Black Mesa, from the Half-Life series would use.
 This idea came to fruition because I was playing Black Mesa and on the computers I saw BMOS multiple times.